sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 ## Which words were removed?
 Which were added?

-You can see a list of exact cuts and additions in this repo.
+You can see a list of exact cuts and additions in this directory/repo.

 Some of the words on the current 1Password list but not on the new list include: loch, avioinc, coquina, nodulose, vide, wold, quean.